nis00021/Niina_Jarnstrom_Testing_Project/LearningReflection/01_LearningReflection.md

 ## 6. Did you find any trouble using Github? have you used Github before? where?
 - I have used Github in previous courses.
+- At some point I saw in the instructions that I should keep the repository private and give collaborator rights to teacher.
 I had to google how to share private repository, I had made only public ones before.
+Now, I don't find it and I don't remember teachers username so I had to make repository public.